Royce Lewis Preview, Player Props: Twins vs. Guardians

-Royce Lewis -- with a slugging percentage of .650 in his past 10 games, including five home runs -- will be in action for the Minnesota Twins versus the Cleveland Guardians, with Tanner Bibee on the hill, on August 30 at 1:10 PM ET.
+The Minnesota Twins, including Royce Lewis and his .683 slugging percentage over his past 10 games, battle starting pitcher Lucas Giolito and the Cleveland Guardians at Progressive Field, Monday at 6:10 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Guardians.
+In his most recent game, he collected four RBI (going 3-for-5 with a home run) against the Rangers.

 Royce Lewis Game Info & Props vs. the Guardians